 - Why should customers believe your brand‘s claims?

-Once you find answers to these questions, you can create a positioning statement to guide your positioning strategy.
+Once you find answers to these questions, you can create a powerful brand positioning statement to guide your positioning strategy.

-There are four main ways to build this strategy:
+There are four fundamental ways to build an effective brand positioning strategy:

 1. Think About Your Product’s Characteristics